 Can I bypass Cloudflare with Python requests?

-Does ScrapingBee solve Cloudflare captchas?
+Does ScrapingBee solve Cloudflare CAPTCHAs?

 How does ScrapingBee handle JavaScript on Cloudflare sites?